HNK Šibenik

-Hrvatski nogometni klub Šibenik (Croatian Football Club Šibenik), better known as HNK Šibenik or simply Šibenik (/sh/), is a Croatian professional football club based in Šibenik.
-It competes in the Third Football League, the fourth tier of Croatian football and plays their home matches at the Stadion Šubićevac, which has a capacity of 3,970.
+Hrvatski nogometni klub Šibenik (Croatian Football Club Šibenik), better known as HNK Šibenik or simply Šibenik (/sh/), was a Croatian professional football club based in Šibenik.
+The club played their home matches at the Stadion Šubićevac, which has a capacity of 3,970.

 History

 Železničar Maribor vs Šibenik in the Yugoslav Second League, September 1969.

 The club was formed in 1932 under the name Radničko sportsko društvo Šibenik (Workers' Sport Association Šibenik).
 The first president, Dr Martin Čičin-Šain, was only appointed to this role during the first board meeting, which was held in August 1933.
 They played in a stadium in the town area of Crnica, next to the La Dalmatienne factory.
 The playing field was officially opened on 31 May 1936.
 The first matches played were part of a 1936 tournament between Šibenik, Osvit, Split and AŠK.
 Around the same time the first registered football club in Šibenik was also formed.
 This club was called Osvit and it was responsible for the construction of Šubićevac Stadium.

 The club played its first official league match in 1946 under the name FD Šibenik and the very next year it was crowned the champion of the Dalmatia region.
 The club's new home ground was opened on 1 May 1948 and bore the name of "the people's hero", Rade Končar.
 In the 1950–51 season, Šibenik finished top of the Croatian Republic League and gained promotion to the Yugoslav Second League for the first time in its history.
 However, they were relegated immediately and it was not until 1954–55 that they returned to the second division.
 In 1957 the club made it to the semi-final of the Yugoslav Cup.

 In 1983 Šibenik made it back to the Yugoslav Second League, where they played in the West Division, composed from 18 clubs from Slovenia, Croatia, Bosnia and Herzegovina and SAP Vojvodina.
 In their first season (1983–84) they finished fourth, while in the 1984–85 season they came close second, only three points behind the champion Čelik Zenica, thus falling short of winning promotion to the Yugoslav First League.
 This was their best result in the Yugoslav Second League ever.
 After holding the middle position of the table for the next couple of seasons, Šibenik finished fifth in the 1987–88 season.
 They defended their fifth place in the 1988–89 season, the first Yugoslav Second League season which featured a unified format instead of two divisions (West and East), as well as in the 1989–90 season.